Lyme disease and pregnancy

 - Stay out of wooded areas or areas with tall grass

 - Use an insect repellant (a product that keeps insects from biting you), like bug spray or lotion, that’s registered with the Environmental Protection Agency (also called EPA).
 All EPA-registered bug sprays and lotions are checked to make sure they’re safe and work well.
-If it contains the chemical DEET, make sure it has at least 20 percent DEET.
+To prevent tick bites, use a bug spray or lotion that contains 20 percent or more DEET, picaridin or IR3535.
+Or you can use a spray or lotion that contains a natural repellant called 2-undecanone.
 Always follow the instructions on the product label.

 - Treat clothing with an insect repellant called permethrin.
 Check the product label to make sure it has at least 0.5 percent permethrin.